The ALPINE-CRISTAL-JWST Survey: The Fast Metal Enrichment of Massive Galaxies at z~5: The Mass- -SFR Relation of Massive Main-Sequence Galaxies at

 \subsection{The Mass-Metallicity Relation (MZR)}

-The upper panel of Figure~\ref{fig:mzr} shows the resulting MZR for the ALPINE-CRISTAL-JWST sample (large circles and type 1 AGN candidates indicated in gray).
-The measured abundances range from $7.7-8.5$ in $\rm 12+\log(O/H)$, corresponding to $10-70\%$ of solar metallicity\footnote{We assume here a solar value of $12+\log({\rm O/H}) = 8.69$ \citep{allendeprieto01}, however, note that this value could be higher \citep{bergemann21}.}.
-We compare these observations to measurements of lower-mass galaxies from the literature at $z=4-6$ \citep[including][]{nakajima23,morishita24,curti24,sarkar25,heintz25} and $z=6.5-7.5$ \citep[REBELS-IFU;][]{rowland25}.
+Figure~\ref{fig:mzrobs} shows the resulting MZR for the ALPINE-CRISTAL-JWST sample (large circles and type 1 AGN candidates indicated in gray) as well as a comparison to the MZR at lower redshifts.
+The measured abundances of our sample range from $7.7-8.5$ in $\rm 12+\log(O/H)$, corresponding to $10-70\%$ of solar metallicity\footnote{We assume here a solar value of $12+\log({\rm O/H}) = 8.69$ \citep{allendeprieto01}, however, note that this value could be higher \citep{bergemann21}.}.
+The left panel of Figure~\ref{fig:mzrobs} show the comparison of the ALPINE-CRISTAL-JWST sample to samples at $z=2-4$ from various literature \citep{maiolino08,steidel14,sanders15,morishita24,nakajima23,curti23,scholtz25,sanders24,sanders25,stanton24,stanton26}.
+The middle panel shows the comparison to similar and higher redshifts (out to $z\sim10$) from similar literature and additionally including \citet{sarkar25} and the REBELS-IFU survey \citep{rowland25}.
 These measurements use calibrations consistent with our work and we therefore do not expect significant systematics.
-Also shown are the mass-metallicity parameterizations at lower redshifts from \citet{maiolino08}.
-The comparison to cosmological simulations and analytical models will be discussed in Section~\ref{sec:discussioncosmological}.
+A comparison to cosmological simulations and analytical models is be discussed in Section~\ref{sec:discussioncosmological}.

-As expected, we find that the ALPINE-CRISTAL-JWST galaxies lie at the high-mass end of the distribution, ideally complementing existing studies at lower masses.
-Their metal abundances compare reasonably with the abundances of these lower-mass galaxies; they are generally about $0.5\,{\rm dex}$ more metal enriched compared to galaxies at $\rm \log(M_\star/{\rm M_\odot}) < 9$.
-However, it is noticeable that there is no significant evolution (meaning increase) in the metal abundances at a given stellar mass between galaxies in the EoR ($z=6-7.5$), post EoR ($z=4-6$), and at cosmic noon ($z=2$, cf. \citealt{maiolino08} tracks in Figure~\ref{fig:mzr}) even though galaxies evolve significantly in mass and structure during these $3\,{\rm Gyrs}$.
-In fact, the average metal abundance of the ALPINE-CRISTAL-JWST sample at $z\sim5$ is statistically similar to galaxies at $z\sim2-3$ at the same stellar masses \citep[c.f.][]{steidel14,sanders15}.
-We discuss possible reasons for this and the weak evolution of metal abundances in Section~\ref{sec:discussion}.